KarabasUehal/Jurrasic-API/README.md

 To see the logs you can use:

+docker-compose logs backend
-docker-compose logs app
+docker-compose logs frontend

-When you will sure that everything is working you can make requests to localhost:3000 like this:
+When you will sure that everything is working you can go to localhost:3001 in your browser and operating with frontend, or make requests directly to backend on localhost:3000 like this:

-Use GET request "/dino" - to get list of all dinosaurus (It can be used even from simple browser) Use GET request "/dino/id" - to det some dinosaur by id (It can be used even form simple browser)
+Use GET request "localhost:3000/dino" - to get list of all dinosaurus (It can be used even from simple browser) Use GET request "localhost:3000/dino/id" - to det some dinosaur by id (It can be used even form simple browser)

-Use POST request "/dino/add" - to add new dinosaur with some json-data (from curl, Postman or similar apps) Use PUT request "/dino/update/id" - to update some dinosaur (from curl, Postman or similar apps) Use DELETE request "/dino/delete/id" - to delete some dinosaur (from curl, Postman or similar apps)
+Use POST request "localhost:3000/dino" - to add new dinosaur with some json-data (from curl, Postman or similar apps) Use PUT request "localhost:3000/dino/id" - to update some dinosaur or add if id not exists (from curl, Postman or similar apps)
+Use DELETE request "localhost:3000/dino/id" - to delete some dinosaur (from curl, Postman or similar apps)

 To stop container use command: